oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 2. "View Name"- Should be unique in a region
 3. "Zone" - Zone Name under the specified view
 4. "Domain" - Full domain name (including zone name)
+5. "RType" -  Select the RType from the list
-5. "RDATA" - Provide multi values as per the supported RType, separated by newline
+6. "RDATA" - Provide multi values as supported by the specified RType, separated by newline.
+    <a href="https://docs.oracle.com/en-us/iaas/Content/DNS/Reference/supporteddnsresource.htm">Click here to read more about RType and RDATA. </a>

 6. "Defined Tags" - Specify the defined tag key and its value in the format - <Namespace>.<TagKey>=<Value>  else leave it empty.
     Multiple Tag Key , Values can be specified using semi-colon (;) as the delimeter.
     Example: Operations.CostCenter=01;Users.Name=user01